UK's Johnson says 'difficult' to back new N.Irish Brexit deal

 "I'm going to find it very difficult to vote for something like this myself, because I believed we should've done something very different," Johnson said in a speech in London.

-"This is the EU graciously unbending to allow us to do what we want to do in our own country, not by our laws, but by theirs," he added.
+"This is the EU graciously unbending to allow us to do what we want to do in our own country, not by our laws, but by theirs."

 As prime minister, Johnson rammed through the old "Northern Ireland Protocol" in his rush to withdraw Britain from the EU.

-He admitted in his speech that the set of trading rules, now supplanted by Sunak's deal, had proved problematic.
+He admitted in his speech that that set of trading rules, now supplanted by Sunak's deal, had proved problematic, although he also blamed the EU's "onerous" checks on goods entering Northern Ireland.

-But he insisted that the better route was to maintain now-abandoned legislation that he introduced, imposing a unilateral overhaul of the rules without EU consent, even at the risk of a trade war.
+He insisted on his preference to maintain legislation that he introduced, imposing a unilateral overhaul of the rules without EU consent, even at the risk of a trade war.

-"I have no doubt at all that that (legislation) is what brought the EU to negotiate seriously," he claimed.
+"I have no doubt at all that that (legislation) is what brought the EU to negotiate seriously," he claimed, after Sunak confirmed he was scrapping the bill.

 The new "Windsor Framework" has been generally well received and is expected to win any vote in parliament with the support of the main Labour opposition.